List of Days of Our Lives characters introduced in the 1970s

 A list of notable characters from the NBC soap opera Days of Our Lives that significantly impacted storylines and debuted between January 1, 1970, and the end of 1979, in order of first appearance.

+Jeffrey Jones

+Jeffrey "Jeff" Jones was character that briefly appeared on Days of Our Lives from May to July of 1970.
+His family is considered the first African-American family to appear on daytime television and the first African-American family on the show before the Grant and Carver families respectively.

+Jeff is introduced when Bill Horton is working in prison infirmary while serving his sentence for suspicion of murder.
+He discovers that Jeff has terminal lung cancer and doesn't have long to live.
+Wanting to make things right with his family, especially his estranged son Howard, Jeff is tempted by another inmate, Ribiwitz (Sid Conrad), to steal pills and sell them from the prison.
+He hopes to use his profits to help his son Howard through college.
+Bill becomes suspicious when Jeff's wife Gracie (Maidie Norman) receives a $500 "contribution" from the inmates.
+Working along with Dr. Eric Richards (John Aniston), the drug ring is stopped.
+Jeff continues to see Bill from time to time and spend what time his has with his family.

+Jeff and his family were dropped from the canvas by July and never mentioned again.

 Linda Patterson

 Linda Patterson was a character portrayed by Nadyne Turney in 1970 before being replaced by Margaret Mason until her departure in 1982.
 Elaine Princi portrayed the character from 1984-1985.
 Linda was Mickey Horton's secretary.

 Greg Peters

 Dr. Greg Peters was portrayed by Peter Brown from 1971 to 1979.

 Greg worked with Susan Hunter Martin at the David Martin Clinic and the two became engaged and were married.
 By 1974, their marriage began to dissolve, and he became involved with Amanda Howard, a patient at Neil Curtis' private practice.
 He and Susan divorced and devoted more time to Amanda and helped her with her brain tumor surgery before marrying her.
 In 1979 Greg got a better job offer in Chicago and he and Amanda left Salem though they would divorce shortly after.